 The majority of the astonishing large parks in Buffalo, such as the Delaware Park and the South Park, are courtesy of Frederick Law Olmsted, the popular landscape artist and garden designer of Central Park in New York and Emerald Necklace in Boston.
 Delaware Park is Buffalo’s grandest park, famous for its breathtaking views and great venues for golf, basketball, and tennis, as well as the city’s various festivals.
 Meanwhile, the Buffalo and Erie County Botanical Gardens has an extensive collection of rare plants and colorful flowers, as well as inviting spots such as the Palm Dome, the Florida Everglades Pavilion, the Rose Garden, and the Orchid House to name a few.

-If you have children in tow, let them craft their own adventure in Buffalo Zoological Gardens.
-Named as the third oldest zoo in America, the 23-acre property gives sanctuary to over 1,000 animals your children can have close encounter with, such as polar bears, reindeers, and Indian rhinos among others.
-The Spirit of Buffalo is an absolute-must for that nostalgic sailing experience, where you are bound to discover the old world through the 73 foot traditional sailing vessel.
-Your kids will absolutely love the “Pirate Cruise” where treasure hunting, pirate encounters and face painting are the highlights.
+If you have children in tow, let them craft their adventure in Buffalo Zoological Gardens.
+Named as the third oldest zoo in America, the 23-acre property gives sanctuary to over 1,000 animals your children can have close encounters with, such as polar bears, reindeers, and Indian rhinos among others.
+The Spirit of Buffalo is an absolute-must for that nostalgic sailing experience, where you are bound to discover the old world through the 73-foot traditional sailing vessel.
+Your kids will love the “Pirate Cruise” where treasure hunting, pirate encounters, and face painting are the highlights.
 For a romantic sail, there’s the “Wind and Wine” cruise which has the sunset viewing and wine tasting as the main happenings.